This is one of the books that has had the most significant impact on my life.

 1. The present moment is all you ever have.
 Wherever you are, be there totally.

-One of the greatest lessons that stuck with me from this book is, of course, the main idea: whatever is happening right now is everything.
+One of the greatest lessons that stuck with me from this book is, of course, the main idea: whatever is happening right now is everything you have.

-Living peacefully has everything to do with embracing the power of the present moment, the power of the now.
+Living in peace has everything to do with embracing the power of the present moment, the power of the now.

 2. Whatever the present moment contains, accept it as if you had chosen it.

 One of the key steps towards a peaceful life is to stop playing the victim.

 Sure, some bad things may happen to you, and you’re not the one to blame.

 But, if you find a way to accept your current situation as something you had chosen for yourself, you’ll start feeling more in control of your life.